 There were 5 sizes of the “Symploreel” fly reels that Bronson sold over the years.
 Each was available in plain or with an agate line guide, making 10 different varieties.
 The models with the agate guides have the “A” next to the model number.
 Unlike the casting reels, Bronson made no effort to give the fly reels different names in their catalogs.

 “Symploreel” No.370 by Bronson

 This was the most popular seller, the 3″ “Trout” size.
 It would sell from its introduction in Bronson’s 1932 catalog until its last appearance in the 1940 catalog.
-The original catalog listings shown below, in order of appearance, are the 1935, 1932 and 1934.
 A nice example of the No.370 is also shown, along with the scarce original box.
 Notice that this reel has the “Bronson” stamping under the foot.